-People living in this area mostly depend on agriculture while some extract medicinal herbs and sell them for living.
-The district is populated by various ethnic groups such as Magar, Tamang and Gurung at lower elevation and Tibetan at higher elevation.
-September to October and April to May is considered to be an appropriate season for travelling this area.
-Even though the major enchantment of this trekking lies in rural area, it never fails to please people with the geographical landscapes, typical houses, cultural diversity and the massif peaks.
-The exquisite scenery offered by the region adds to the grandeur of this place and entire Nepal.
+People living in this area mostly depend on agriculture while some extract medicinal herbs to sell.
+The district is populated by various ethnic groups such as Magar, Tamang, and Gurung at lower elevations and Tibetan at higher elevations.
+September to October and April to May is considered to be an appropriate season for traveling in this area.
+Reaching a height of 3700m, the exquisite scenery, diverse geographical landscapes, and stunning views of massive peaks add to the grandeur of this trek.

 - Wander around the biggest lake in Nepal and get drenched by the mesmerizing beauty of the surrounding.

 - Challenge one of the most beautiful trekking trails of Nepal head-on and bask in its glory.

 - Roam around the Rara National Park and witness the numerous species of biology that call the place “home”.

 - Witness up-close some of the most impressive geographical landscapes and stunning views of massive peaks.